MeltwaterArchive/storyplayer/devices/localbrowsers.md

 (We don't use Windows ourselves, which is the only reason why we're not able to support running Storyplayer on Windows at the moment.
 If you want to help us and become the Windows maintainer of Storyplayer, please get in touch!)

-Make sure you've installed the latest version of Storyplayer (to get the latest features and bug fixes), and that you're run `storyplayer install` to download dependencies such as _browsermob-proxy_ and _Selenium Standalone Server_.
+Make sure you've installed the latest version of Storyplayer (to get the latest features and bug fixes), and that you have run `storyplayer install` to download dependencies such as _browsermob-proxy_ and _Selenium Standalone Server_.
 You'll also need to start _browsermob-proxy_ and _Selenium Server_.

 {% highlight php %}
 storyplayer install